mikrono/tModLoaderWiki_kr_ko/Expert-Cross-Mod-Content.md

 thoriumLoaded = ModLoader.HasMod("ThoriumMod");
 ```
 Weak References are hard, but a neat to do.
 Many things, however, are much better off handled with Mod.Call.
 I hope this guide will help you choose the best approach to cross-mod content.

+## Visual Studio Steps

+Weak References also require the `.dll` file to work properly in Visual Studio.
+Read the [Visual Studio Steps](#visual-studio-steps) instructions in the Strone References section above.

 ## Testing
 You may mistakenly think that your weak reference is working because you disabled the weakly referenced mod and your mod still loads.
 This is a false positive.
 To properly test weak references, you must disable the referenced mod and then close and re-open tModLoader.